 Fred Olsen has two wind farms in Morayshire within 20 miles of each other.
 They wanted a handheld radio system setup on both of their windfarms, but did not want the cost of putting two separate systems on each windfarm.

 We set up a tetra system (handheld radios) on the main windfarm and used a licensed microwave link to connect to other windfarm, giving them complete coverage of both sites.

 Case Study Two

-Infinis wanted comms between their A`cruach and Galvachy Control Rooms however there was no line of sight.
+Infinis wanted communications between their A'cruach and Galvachy Control Rooms however there was no line of sight.
 We installed a second mast which both sides could reach, in between the two control rooms and set up a dog leg connection.
-The site was too remote to get conventional power to the mast so solar panels were used for instead.
+The site was too remote to get conventional power to the mast so solar panels were used instead.

 Case Study Three

 Fred Olsen in Cumnock wanted communications to their remote wind farm.
 We approached a local business, with the proposition of mounting a PTP link on their building (where they would get a yearly rent) and got BT to bring in a line for the PTP link to connect to, giving the wind farm 100Mbps.